sideprotocol/atomic-swap-solidity/spec/README.md

 - Bidders should be able to specify an expiration time for their bid offers.
 The maker can only accept the bid within that specified time window.
 - Partial bids (partially fill the order by accepting some bid orders) do not need to be supported in this version.
 - The Status of bid order is `WAIT_FOR_ACCEPT`.
+- The bidder should send `tokenToken` to the contract when he/she place a bid.

 #### Accept Bid